aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getDataFields() {#getDataFields--}

+<b>@deprecated.</b> Please use the 'dataFields' property instead.
 Gets a PivotField object that represents all the data fields in a PivotTable.
 Read-only.It would be init only when there are two or more data fields in the DataPiovtFiels.
 It only use to add DataPivotField to the PivotTable row/column area .
 Default is in row area.

 ```javascript
 getDataFields() : PivotFieldCollection;